December 21, 2022

 Some of the most exciting applications for sustainable materials are within the food and beverage markets, where improvements in barrier technology and innovation in packaging are allowing for a new generation of paper products to replace plastic while maintaining the critical properties needed to keep food fresh and safe to eat.

 The cold chain, key to maintaining food safety, also has more sustainable options to work with including RecyCold cool packs.
-These packs use a bio-based gel as a cooling agent, an improvement on chemical incarnations that is garden safe with a recyclable paper exterior.
+These packs use a bio-based gel as a cooling agent, an improvement on chemical incarnations that is drain and garden safe with a recyclable paper exterior.

 Improvements in food packaging sustainability hold potential for the medical industry as well, where single-use packaging is common in order to maintain safety of equipment and keep important medical products free from damage in transit.
 In areas with less developed waste management infrastructure, avoiding non-biodegradable materials can help maintain a supply chain that is less environmentally harmful.